natdlc/udemy-react/README.md

     - analyze flow of logic in error and investigate per component

-86. Working with breakpoints *
+86. Working with breakpoints \*

-    - use "debugger" reserved word in VSC to where you want the devtools sources to have a breakpoint *
+    - use "debugger" reserved word in VSC to where you want the devtools sources to have a breakpoint \*

 87. Using react devtools (amazing)

     - search for component
     - see props content
     - tree structure is seen
-    - edit state content *wtf
+    - edit state content \*wtf

-**SECTION 8** Time to practice: a complete practice project *NICE*
+**SECTION 8** Time to practice: a complete practice project _NICE_

 89. Module intro

+    - check new-project react app

 90. Adding user component

+    - downloaded new project

+91. Adding "card" component

+    - combining css modules, className prop from custom component
+    - className in custom components does not work like expected, since they are our own components, not react's built in jsx elements

+92. Adding "button" component

+    - add fallback to type props from Button component itself

+93. Managing user input state